jhap1982/giveituruguay/2012/2012-04-07 - Colonial Life Arena, Columbia, SC, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Charlie
+3. Charlie
-Otherside
+4. Otherside
-Look Around
+5. Look Around
-Hey
+6. Hey
-Throw Away Your Television abandoned
+7. Throw Away Your Television abandoned
-Throw Away Your Television
+8. Throw Away Your Television
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Dani California
+10. Dani California
-Ethiopia
+11. Ethiopia
-Right on Time
+12. Right on Time
-Under the Bridge
+13. Under the Bridge
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Around the World
+18. Around the World
-Meet Me at the Corner
+19. Meet Me at the Corner
-Give It Away
+20. Give It Away
-Encore jam
+21. Encore jam
-Outro Jam
+22. Outro Jam

 ## Notes